 But Arts Umbrella's impact is not limited to young people seeking careers in the creative sector.
 The traits young people develop through the arts-like self-confidence, self-discipline, critical thinking, problem-solving and artistic expression-are crucial in the STEM and professional careers as well.

-Arts Umbrella is BC's original incubator for the creative economy and with recent support from government for a new 50,000-net-square-foot facility at 1400 Johnston Street, Arts Umbrella is positioned to make an even greater impact in the coming years.
+Arts Umbrella is BC's original incubator for the creative economy and with this support from government, Arts Umbrella is now positioned to have an even greater impact in the coming years.